bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 # Using elements

-Now that you've decided to use Bosonic and some it's elements, it's time to put them to good use.
+Now that you've decided to use Bosonic and some of its elements, it's time to put them to good use.
 For the sake of simplicity, we'll assume you put the downloaded files into a `lib` folder next to a blank HTML page.
-To use Bosonic elements, you first need to include the `webcomponents.js` polyfill library, and then the Bosonic runtime.
+To use Bosonic elements, you first need to include the [`webcomponents.js`](http://webcomponents.org/polyfills/) polyfill library, and then the Bosonic runtime.
 Once this step is complete, you can import the element or elements you want to play with using an [HTML import](http://webcomponents.org/articles/introduction-to-html-imports/).

 ``` html
 <!DOCTYPE html>